Kiuwan logo

 BSD License

 The Berkeley Software Distribution (BSD) license is one of the oldest open-source licenses known for its simplicity and permissiveness.
-The BSD license allows users to use, modify, and distribute the software with minimal restrictions.
+It allows users to use, modify, and distribute the software with minimal restrictions.
 Users must include the original copyright notice, list of conditions, and disclaimer of liability with all redistributions.
 The original BSD License consists of a clause that prohibits advertising.
 Another version is simplified and only contains two clauses.

 Examples of software licensed under BSD include: